inovizz/BookMyTicket/CONTRIBUTING.md

 ## Contribution

-We welcome contributions to this project, please feel free to raise PRs or Issues.
+We welcome contributions to this project, please feel free to raise PRs or Issues..

 Fork -> Edit -> Submit pull requests.